IShepherd77/IShepherd_PDA_Evidence/Static_and_Dynamic_Task_A/testing_task_1.md

 class CardGame

-  def checkforAce(card) #separated be all snake case and separated
+  def checkforAce(card) #should be all snake case and separated
     if card.value = 1 ## missing =, should be if card.value == 1
       return true
     else